tomz/assets/blogs/big_data_on_small_budget.md

 </table>

-For 10 node m2.4xlarge cluster the monthly cost is $16435 (also you will need to budget around 1/5 of that to cover network i/o and storage costs).
+For **a 10 node m2.4xlarge cluster the monthly cost is $16435** (also you will need to budget around 1/5 of that to cover network i/o and storage costs).

 ### DIY using AWS EC2 instances